caraya/personal-blog/content/blog/what-is-semantic-markup-and-why-its-important.md

 Provides definitions of ARIA roles, states, and properties, and focus management

 [WCAG 2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/)

-Introduces the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/) as the current version of accepted practices to create accessible content. : This is different from ARIA in that it doesn't directly define the structure of a document but it handles content, broadly defined as:
+: Introduces the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/) as the current version of accepted practices to create accessible content.

-Natural information such as text, images, and sounds

-code or markup that defines the structure, presentation, etc.
+: This is different from ARIA in that it doesn't directly define the structure of a document but it handles content, broadly defined as: Natural information such as text, images, and sounds, code or markup that defines the structure, presentation, etc.

-There is a [WCAG 2.2 Candidate Recommendation](https://www.w3.org/TR/WCAG22/) that is expected to become a recommendation in December 2022
+: There is a [WCAG 2.2 Candidate Recommendation](https://www.w3.org/TR/WCAG22/) that is expected to become a recommendation in December 2022

 [WCAG 3 Introduction](https://www.w3.org/WAI/standards-guidelines/wcag/wcag3-intro/)

-WCAG 3 is the next generation of the W3C accessibility guidelines

-The release date is uncertain
+: WCAG 3 is the next generation of the W3C accessibility guidelines : The release date is uncertain